tencentyun/intlcloud-documents/product/云智大数据平台服务/Sparkling数据仓库套件/操作指南/集群管控/创建集群_intl.md

 [//]: # (chinagitpath:XXXXX)

 This section describes how to create a data warehouse cluster.
-Currently, the trial version only supports cluster creation in Guangzhou, Shanghai and Beijing.
+Currently, the beta version only supports cluster creation in Guangzhou, Shanghai and Beijing.

 ## Steps

-1. Go to [Cluster Management](https://console.qcloud.com/sparkling) and click **Clusters** in the left pane to enter the cluster management page.
+1. Go to [Cluster Management](https://console.qcloud.com/sparkling) and click **Clusters** in the left panel to enter the cluster management page.
 2. Select the region in which to create the cluster in the upper left corner of the page.
-Currently, **Guangzhou**, **Shanghai** and **Beijing** are supported.
+Currently, we support  **Guangzhou**, **Shanghai** and **Beijing**.
 3. Click **Create a cluster** in the upper right corner of the page to enter the cluster creation page.
 4. Enter the cluster configuration parameters.
    ![](https://main.qcloudimg.com/raw/1afb132ca6894feda20188dd0187a217.png)